yueguoguo/yueguoguo.github.io/_posts/2025-03-15-outcome-driven-ai.md

 ---

 <blockquote>
-  <p>It’s our last chance to save people on Earth - if I can find some way to transmit the quantum data I’ll find in there, they might still make it</p>
+  <p>It's our last chance to save people on Earth - if I can find some way to transmit the quantum data I'll find in there, they might still make it</p>
   <footer><cite title="Interstellar">from "Interstellar", said by TARS.
 The robot astronaut decided to risk itself to collect the quantum data from within the black hole, Gargantua.</cite></footer>
 </blockquote>